Last modified on August 4, 2023

 - Upload your assignment as a .pdf attachment.
 Please do not use other file types.

-If articles are not available online, you should be able to find them in the Readings folder.
+If articles are not available online, you should be able to find them in the Readings folder on Teams.

 Note: You can peruse the entire Elements of Sonata Theory book online through our library, but you do not need to read it for this course.